justin2004/weblog/DRAFTS/interfaces_and_personalities/README.md

 # Interfaces and Personalities

-I work in the software development space and I have been noticing some patterns between the personalities and the resultant product.
+I work in the software development space and I have been noticing some patterns between the personalities involved in the development and the resultant product.

-In collaborative environments, such as software development, the resultant product is affected by the personality traits of the individual contributors.
+Interfaces are, of course, points where two things meet and interact.
 I see the personalities as a tendency to focus on a particular type of interface.
-Interfaces, of course, are points where two things meet and interact.

 In software development the things interacting are: